tame-t/macos-15-t480/README.md

 They are really built for one another.

 ### Getting started
-We are going to download this repo, which contains the necessary files to be able to configure everything for the t480.
+We are going to download this repo, which contains all the necessary files to be able to configure everything for you're t480.

 We are going to start by installing macOS Ventura, then upgrading to macOS Sequoia, applying the patches that fix airportltwm, and allowing native Wi-Fi connectivity with an Intel Wi-Fi card.
 Then we will add the Voltageshift to startup for undervolting.